rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-reducing-indirection-undoing-string-concealing.md

 ```

 Our objective is to obfuscate this code with "String Array", "String Array
-Calls Tranform" and "String Array Encoding" options, then do AST-level
+Calls Transform" and "String Array Encoding" options, then do AST-level
 transformation to undo the obfuscation and get the code as close as possible
 to what we started with.